wjzhang5464/ece209as_project/README.md

 # ece209as_project
-This is repository template for UCLA ECE209AS projects.
+This is a repository for UCLA ECE209AS project done by Ruoye Wang, Jinchen Wu, and Weijian Zhang.

-Use the folders as follows:
+Descriptions of the folders:

 * doc/ for website content
-* software/ for code used in your project
+* software/ for codes used in our project
-* data/ for data data used in your project
+* data/ for data used in our project

-You may add additional folders as necessary.